 The most important image of this piece is that of the stars.
 They come in a variety of forms in the text, but always represent something beautiful and otherworldly.
 This is emphasized through the comparisons to “elves’-eyes” and shining cities in the sky.
 The stars are physically out of reach to all those on earth, but that doesn’t mean that one should ignore their presence.
 It becomes clear as the poem progresses that the speaker sees the stars as intimately connected to God and his creation.

 Summary of The Starlight Night

 The poem begins with the speaker imploring his listener to look up at the sky and observe the stars closely.
-He doesn’t have a scientific knowledge of space.
-Instead he uses metaphors to express his appreciation for the beauty of the stars.
-The first comparison is comes to is to “fire-folk sitting in the air.”
+He doesn’t have scientific knowledge of space.
+Instead, he uses metaphors to express his appreciation for the beauty of the stars.
+The first comparison is “fire-folk sitting in the air.”
 The stars seem to have an agency all their own.